DiegoCiccia/dgraph/README.md

 + title(), subtitle(): specify title and subtitle of the graph.
 By default, no title nor subtitle.
 + lc(), lw(), lp(): change the color, width and patters of the lines in confidence intervals.
 + mc(), ms(): change color and size of scatter points for point estimates and upper/lower bounds.
++ sl(), sw(): change length and width of segments at the edges of confidence intervals.
 + seplc(), seplp(), seplw(): change the color, width and pattern of the separation line, by default at 0.
 + labsize(), labangle(): change size and angle orientation of variable labels on the graph.
 + scheme(): change the graph scheme.